ClariceR/pyapi/tuto.md

 import APIRouter from fastapi, create an instance and save it in a routes variable replace @app.get... to @router...
 In the main file import post and user from routers

+We can create a prefix to abstract the repetitive routes